 \section{Abstract}

 We study Schubert polynomials using geometry of infinite-dimensional flag varieties and degeneracy loci.
 Applications include Graham-positivity of coefficients appearing in equivariant coproduct formulas and expansions of back-stable and enriched Schubert polynomials.
-We also construct embeddings of affine and type C flag varieties, study the corresponding pullback maps on (equivariant) cohomology rings, and give a presentation of the integral equivariant cohomology of the (type A) affine Grassmannian.
+We also construct an embedding of the type C flag variety, and study the corresponding pullback map on (equivariant) cohomology rings.